2021 Juicy Blueberry Picking in Georgia: 17+ Delicious U-Pick Farms

 Guide to Blueberry Picking in Georgia

-Although it’s more work and a bit hotter to go blueberry picking in Atlanta (vs. say strawberries or apples), we still love to go.
-The world has changed due to COVID-19, but that doesn’t mean that we have to forgo freshly picked berries.
-There are a number of Georgia farms that are offering safe curbside pick-up and u-pick berry experiences.
-The best time is mid June through early August, but weather has a lot to do with when the berries are ripe enough to pick.
+Although it's more work and a bit hotter to go blueberry picking in Atlanta (vs. say strawberries or apples), we still love to go.
+The best time to go blueberry picking in Georgia is mid June through early August, but weather has a lot to do with when the berries are ripe enough to pick.
+Some of the blueberry farms in south Georgia open earlier - think mid-April.

-ALWAYS call before you head out to ensure picking conditions are optimal, and that the patch is open; often times a blueberry farm will close for a few days to allow more crop to flourish.
-Wondering where is the best blueberry picking near me?
-We have uncovered 20 u-pick blueberry farms to try.
+ALWAYS call before you head out, especially during these times, to ensure picking conditions are optimal and the patch is open.
+Oftentimes, a blueberry farm will close for a few days to allow more crop to flourish, and hours may vary now due to social distancing.

 Address: 1658 Turner Church Rd, McDonough